mhellevang/Blaa-RZ67trg/README.md

-# RZ67 ESP32 Trigger
+# Blaa-RZ67trg

-A ESP32 project for triggering the Mamiya RZ67 analog camera electronically from a bluetooth client.
+Blaa-RZ67trg is a arduino compatible project made for enabling remote triggering of the Mamiya RZ67 analog camera from an app.
+Blaa-RZ67trg is made to run on a small ESP32 device (in this case Seeed XIAO ESP32C3) that is connected to the electrical input pins on the Mamiya RZ67 camera.

-There is also an android app for controlling the device, see [Android Blaa RZ67](https://github.com/mhellevang/Android-Blaa-RZ67).
+There is also an android app made for communication with Blaa-RZ67trg, see [Android Blaa RZ67](https://github.com/mhellevang/Android-Blaa-RZ67).

 # What is the Mamiya RZ67?